-Derived from the Greek word Freedom, Eleuthera, is one of the most beautiful islands of the Bahamas and a perfect destination for yacht charters.
+Eleuthera yacht charters take you to one of the most beautiful islands of the Bahamas.
 Eleuthera is blessed with some of the most magnificent pink and white sand beaches in the world – very often featured on top 10 lists.

 The island is surrounded by the Atlantic Ocean on one side and the Caribbean Sea on the other, with breathtaking cliffs reaching up to 70 feet above sea level.
 Harbour Island, off the northeast coast of Eleuthera, is located on its own islet.

 Eleuthera is known for bonefishing, and deep-sea fishing.
-Spear-fishing and reef fishing are also popular activities.
-The Caribbean side of the island provides excellent conditions for snorkeling, diving, sailing, kayaking and windsurfing.
-Trails through the woods and fields are perfect for mountain biking, hiking or jogging.
+Spear-fishing and reef fishing are also popular activities on boat charters in Eleuthera.
+The Caribbean side of the island provides excellent conditions for snorkeling, diving, sailing, kayaking, and windsurfing.
+Trails through the woods and fields are perfect for mountain biking, hiking, or jogging.

 This beach is located in South Eleuthera near Cape Eleuthera and is known for its miles of pure pink, soft, sandy beaches, as well as an old lighthouse located on a limestone jetty overlooking the ocean.
 Lighthouse Bay is toward the end of Lighthouse beach, to the right, and yacht charter guests can climb on top of the cliffs where they can explore the old East End Lighthouse.
 Lighthouse Beach also features great snorkeling and is a perfect setting to have a picnic on a nice afternoon or to take a sunset stroll.